juniornunez920/cis106/finalproject/deliverable1.md

 Questions to answer
 ## Which project will you be completing?

-* For the purpose of the final project I will be building a file server.
-They are 3 options of which I still need to decide between SAMBA, NFS and Openmediavault.
-The decision will be made within a week of start.
+* For the purpose of the final project I will be building a manual on how to install a virtual machine running Ubuntu 20.04.
 ### Why have you chosen this project?

-* I have always to create my own file server and with a raspberry pi it will be more fun even.
+* I would like for others to try this following my manual.
+Following tutorials is great but a well documented tutorial is even better.

 ### What are the possible problems, roadblocks, or difficulties you anticipate during the process of completing the project?

-* Limitations might be lack of compability between files or lack of storage.
-But down the road those issues will be fixed.
-Risk management is one of the skills I will seek to run in order to prevent catastrophes.
+* Limitations might be lack of time.
+Approaching the end of the semester will be a tough process.

 ### How are you planning to overcome these difficulties?